industrial-edge/Performance-Analytics/docs/Installation.md

 ### Configure S7 Connector

-Open the S7 Connector in your Management and launch the configurator.
+Open the your Management and launch the S7 Connector configurator.

-Add a new data source for PLC1 with the OPC-UA connector:
+Add a new data source for PLC1 with the OPC UA connector:

 ![S7 PLC1](graphics/S7_Connector_PLC1.png)

 Add the needed tags:

 The "active" variables of the individual steps are those that are in DB_HMI and named with "DB_HMI"."ARG1_Seq1_S1" to "DB_HMI"."ARG1_Seq1_S19".
+This variables indicates if the respective step is active right now.
 Also add the String Variable for the Product "DB_Process_Var"."Car_Type_inProduction_Text".

 ![S7 PLC1 Data](graphics/S7_Connector_PLC1_Data.png)

-Add a second data source for PLC2 also with the OPC-UA connector:
+Add a second data source for PLC2 also with the OPC UA connector:

 ![S7 PLC2](graphics/S7_Connector_PLC2.png)